Central Asia: Climate change

 As of 2022, there has been a scarcity of research on climate impacts in Central Asia, even though it experiences faster warming than the global average and is generally considered to be one of the more climate-vulnerable regions in the world.
 Along with West Asia, it has already had greater increases in hot temperature extremes than the other parts of Asia, Rainfall in Central Asia had decreased, unlike elsewhere in Asia, and the frequency and intensity of dust storms had grown (partly due to poor land use practices).
 Droughts have already become more likely, and their likelihood is expected to continue increasing with greater climate change.
-By 2050, people in the Amu Darya basin may be faced with severe water scarcity due to both climate and socioeconomic reasons.